 Like the Abrahamic religions, Indigenous religions generally have one supreme god/goddess with many manifestations that represent characteristics of the supreme one.
-It is similar to veneration of angels and saints.
+It is similar, though not exactly, to the veneration of angels or saints.

 One of the manifestations of Atabey is Caguana, the spirit of love.
 Another is Guabancex (the X is a soft breath sound as in Don Quixote), who represents hurricanes, volcanoes and earthquakes.
 We have all of those things around the islands.